How to Inspect a Used Camper or Motorhome Before You Buy.

 If your camper has internal appliances, such as a fridge, there will be at least one vented door on the exterior of the body directly behind the Fridge.

-Check that the door opens and latches esasily and open it to make sure that the area is not clogged with birds nest materials, squirrel nest materials or that any of the wiring or hoses have been chewed on by the local wildlife.
+Check that all of the exterior compartment doors open and latch easily.
+You should inspect each exterior compartment and make sure that the area is not clogged with birds nest materials, squirrel nest materials or that any of the visible wiring or hoses have been chewed on by the local wildlife.

 Propane Tanks -

-The area should be inspected that everything is firmly mounted and that the tank has the appropriate safety valves and controls on it.
+The area should be inspected to assure that everything is firmly mounted and that the tank has the appropriate safety valves and controls on it.

-But many smaller campers will have the propane tanks mounted outside the camper and usually on the hitch frame.
+On the other hand, many smaller campers will have the propane tanks mounted outside the camper and often on the hitch frame.

-Also,ask the owner for the fitted exterior tank covers that should be on the propane tanks to protect them against the weather.
+Also,ask the owner for the fitted exterior tank covers that should be on the propane tanks to protect them from the weather.